-MEA 1300C Introduction to Medical Billing and Coding: 3.5 credit hours

-This course will introduce students to the medical billing and coding practices from beginning to end in the healthcare industry and provide an overview of insurance technology.
-To introduce students to time and quality Medical Billing and Coding Specialist practice requirements and skills.
-Students will be introduced and develop a broad understanding of ICD-10, CPT, & HCPCS II coding with manuals and health information and medical records management including the claims process.
+MEA 1300C Introduction to Medical Billing and Coding: 3.5 credit hours introduced and develop a broad understanding of ICD-10, CPT, & HCPCS II coding with manuals and health information and medical records management including the claims process.
 Students will also develop an understanding of wellness and disease concepts.
 Didactic portions of this course may be available via distance education delivery methods.
 Outside work required.